-Generally accepted accounting principles require that the basic financial statements present the District (the primary government) and its component units.
+Accounting principles generally accepted in the United States of America require that the basic financial statements present the District (the primary government) and its component units.
 Component units are required to be included in the District's reporting entity because of the significance of their operational or financial relationships with the District.
 Based on the evaluation criteria, there are no component units related to the District which should be included in the basic financial statements.
 The District is considered to be a fiduciary component unit of the City.